Close Menu

 Adjusting Water Level Settings to Match Laundry Load

-Overstuffing the washing machine or using too much water for a small load can lead to washing machine overflowing.
+Overstuffing the washing machine or using too much water for a small load can lead to the washing machine overflowing.
 Check your washer’s water level settings and adjust them based on the size of your laundry load.
 This simple step can prevent water spills and overflows.

 Diagnosing Washing Machine Drain and Water Flow Issues